 |National Oatmeal Month||1-31 January|

 |National English Toffee Day||8 January|

 |Breakfast Week||21-24 January|

 Some have set dates (Burn’s Night) and others move around a bit so chose what will work for you and build up an event in your shop.

 Then plan some promotions to get more of your customer to celebrate with you.

-Promotions here will be focussed on goals such as getting customers to come more often and spend more, building customer loyalty to your unique product range.
+Promotions here will be focused on goals such as getting customers to come more often and spend more, building customer loyalty to your unique product range.
 Look for supplier discounts you can pass onto customers.

-Promotions here will be focussed on goals such as giving your customer a range with specific seasonal relevance, an excitement for something new and opportunities to add to their basket.
+Promotions here will be focused on goals such as giving your customer a range with specific seasonal relevance, an excitement for something new and opportunities to add to their basket.
 Supplier tastings work very well for these products as well.